Skip to main content

 • health and wellbeing – improving the health and wellbeing of residents of North Yorkshire and ensuring that appropriate services are accessible to all

-• people – supporting people through hardships and allowing people to achieve their full potential through lifelong education and learning
+• people – supporting people / groups through hardships and allowing people to achieve their full potential through lifelong education and learning

 • organisation – ensuring a well led and managed, financial sustainable and forward thinking council with a diverse set of employees who are supported and valued

-Delivery of social value is intrinsically linked to commissioning which assists with innovation, creating savings and social outcomes.
+Delivery of social value is intrinsically linked to commissioning which assists with innovation, creating optimal outcomes and social outcomes.

 There has never been a more influential time to bring Social Value to the front and centre focus of project delivery; commissioning, procurement and contract management all have an intrinsic part to play in ensuring support and development of the local communities and environment the council serves.